folio-org/docs/content/en/docs/Metadata/Data import/_index.md

 -   **No.** All other types of logs.
 -   **Yes.** Logs for Inventory single record imports.

-## Retrieving data export results
+## Retrieving data imports results

-For all exports with the Status of *Completed* or *Completed with errors*, you can click on the **File name** in the Logs pane to retrieve your data export results.
+For all imports with the Status of *Completed* or *Completed with errors*, you can click on the **File name** in the Logs pane to retrieve your data import results.
 Depending on your browser and its configurations, the file automatically downloads or you are prompted to save it.

-## Troubleshooting failed exports
+## Troubleshooting failed imports

-For all exports with the Status of *Fail* or *Completed with errors*, click in the **row** of the export to view the error log.
-For all failed exports, a MARC file is not generated.
+For all imports with the Status of *Fail* or *Completed with errors*, click in the **row** of the import to view the error log.
+For all failed imports, a MARC file is not generated.